kota65535/stlport-arduino/README.md

 ## How to build and install (Arduino-Makefile)

-1. Clone the repository:
+1\.
+Clone the repository.

 ```
 $ git clone https://github.com/kota65535/stlport-arduino ~/
 ```

-2. Copy the file `STLport.mk` to the same directory where your Makefile is.
+2\.
+Copy the file `STLport.mk` to the same directory where your Makefile is.

-3. In your Makefile, you need to set variable `STLPORT_DIR`, the directory of the cloned repository.
+3\.
+In your Makefile, you need to set variable `STLPORT_DIR`, the directory of the cloned repository.
 And include `STLport.mk` at the end of the Makefile.
 For example, your Makefile may be as follows:

 ```